seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 ###### FC-ASIA7

 - 7. [Former Countries, Asia, note 7] The Kingdom of Iraq ceased to exist on 1958, July 14th, when the Iraqi monarchy was abolished.

+###### FC-ASIA8

+- 8. [Former Countries, Asia, note 8] The Japanese puppet state of Manchukuo ceased to exist on 1945, August 18th, when the Soviet Union defeated Japanese forces in the area, and dissolved Manchukuo.

+###### FC-ASIA9

+- 9. [Former Countries, Asia, note 9] The Mongol Empire ceased to exist in 1368 after the death of its last leader, and fractured into several states.

+###### FC-ASIA10

+- 10. [Former Countries, Asia, note 10] The Mutawakkilite Kingdom of Yemen ceased to exist on 1970, December 1st, when the Yemeni monarchy was abolished.
+It was succeeded by the Yemen Arab Republic.

+---

+###### FC-NORTHAMERICA1

+- 1. [Former Countries, North America, note 1] Ceased to exist on 1865, May 5th, after the Union won the civil war.
+Personally, I never supported the Confederacy, and this repository was created, since it was part of the original dataset, and it is historical.

 ---